Errors and Troubleshooting

-Descope supports streaming your audit trail to a third-party service, to learn more about this concept, review the Audit Trail Streaming knowledge base article.
+Descope supports streaming your audit trail to a third-party service.
+To learn more about this concept, review the Audit Trail Streaming knowledge base article.

 Searching the Descope Audit Trail via SDK